 Who hasn’t dreamed about starting a business?

-Becoming a successful entrepreneur has replaced home ownership as the new definition of the American Dream, thanks to the recent collapse of the real estate market and the made-for-Hollywood stories of folks like Steve Jobs or Mark Zuckerberg, of Apple and Facebook, respectively.
+Becoming a successful entrepreneur has replaced home ownership as the new definition of the American Dream for some people, thanks to the made-for-Hollywood stories of folks like Steve Jobs or Mark Zuckerberg, of Apple and Facebook, respectively.

 But while Jobs and Zuckerberg have become household names, fame ought to be the least of the attractions in owning a business.
 More compelling to the tens of thousands of individuals starting a small business every year is the allure of being master of one’s own professional success.

 Being the boss can be exhilarating.
 But there are also significant risks to going out on your own.
-Unfortunately, the failure rate of small business is high, with only 50 percent of new businesses surviving for five years.
+Unfortunately, the failure rate of small businesses is high.
 The keys to success lie in proper budgeting, determining the right product for your market or audience, marketing that product, and then selling it at the right volume.

 What small business owners sometimes forget is that they need to adapt their own individual financial plans for the new realities and risks of being a business owner.

-Comprehensive financial planning for an individual or couple generally involves tax planning, risk management, investment planning, retirement planning and gift and estate planning.
+Holistic financial planning for an individual or couple generally involves tax planning, risk management, investment planning, retirement planning, and gift and estate planning.
 For each of these areas, let’s consider how business ownership takes this planning to another level.

-The tax legislation passed late in 2017 changes the tax treatment of the various legal structures businesses use significantly.
-Business income that passes through to an individual from a pass-through entity and income attributable to a sole proprietorship will be taxed at individual tax rates after taking a deduction of up to 20 percent to bring the rate lower.
+- Tax Planning: The Tax Cuts and Jobs Act of 2017 changes the tax treatment of the various legal structures businesses use significantly.
+Business income that passes through to an individual from a pass-through entity and income attributable to a sole proprietorship will be taxed at individual tax rates after taking a deduction of up to 20% to bring the rate lower.
 To the extent that individuals and businesses have different marginal rates at different brackets of income, it is possible to coordinate the taxation of business and personal income in a way that provides the greatest benefit to both the business and its owner.

 - Risk Management: Most individuals need to plan for the financial risk of early death, disability, illness and infirmity, and liability or loss related to property ownership.
 Once an individual owns a business, however, the risks multiply to include: interruption of the business due to a disaster; death or disability of a person key to the success of the business; loss of business property; and lawsuits resulting from negligence or defective products.
 This last risk can be addressed in part by the legal structure of the business, but the others require specialized insurance coverage over and beyond what the owner holds for himself and his family.
 If the business has employees, worker’s compensation coverage becomes necessary as well.